miloserdev/openbmc/poky/documentation/brief-yoctoprojectqs/index.rst

 Make sure your :term:`Build Host` meets the following requirements:

--  At least &MIN_DISK_SPACE; Gbytes of free disk space, though much more will help to run multiple builds and increase performance by reusing build artifacts.
+-  50 Gbytes of free disk space

--  At least &MIN_RAM; Gbytes of RAM, though a modern modern build host with as much RAM and as many CPU cores as possible is strongly recommended to maximize build performance.

 -  Runs a supported Linux distribution (i.e. recent releases of Fedora, openSUSE, CentOS, Debian, or Ubuntu).
 For a list of Linux